Flow-Scanner/lightning-flow-scanner-core/README.md

 ## Configuration

-It is recommended to set up configuration and define:
+Lightning Flow Scanner is plug-and-play by default, but we recommend configuring and defining:

 - The rules to be executed.
 - The severity of violating any specific rule.